-- It is the user's responsibility to recharge the device's battery so that it is fully charged by the start of each school day. - Devices with no battery life must be charged in the classroom.
+- Devices with no battery life must be charged in the classroom.
 The student may be required to forfeit use of the device for the entire time it takes to charge it. - All class work missed because of uncharged batteries must be made up on a student's own time.